iy4vet/aad-knapsack/algorithms/10-geneticalgorithm/README.md

     * **Mutation**: To maintain genetic diversity and avoid getting stuck in local optima, random bits in a child's genetic code are flipped (0 becomes 1, and 1 becomes 0).
 4. **Termination**: This process is repeated for a fixed number of generations.
 The best individual from the final population is presented as the (approximate) solution to the problem.

-As a heuristic, the GA does not guarantee the optimal solution.
-However, it is very effective at finding high-quality, near-optimal solutions in a fraction of the time required by exact algorithms, especially for large problem sizes.

-## Implementation
+### Modifications

 The C++ implementation is a robust and optimised version of the algorithm described in the reference materials.
 It includes features designed for performance and scalability, such as fast I/O, command-line argument parsing for hyperparameters, and memory usage tracking.

-### Changes and Modifications

 Other than re-implementing the reference Python code (see [References](#references)) in C++, we also made a few changes to make the programme feasible for large `N`.

-#### Repairing Invalid Solutions
+#### Random Repair Strategy

 The Python code penalises overweight individuals by assigning them a fitness of 0.
-Our C++ implementation includes a `Individual::repair` function that instead iteratively removes items randomly till the weight is valid.
+Our C++ implementation includes a `Individual::repair` function that instead **randomly removes items** until the weight is valid.
 This allows solutions to propagate between generations, as it otherwise becomes increasingly likely for individuals to get overweight from random initialisation and mutations with large `N`.

 #### Efficient Tournament Selection

 The Python code shuffles the entire population list to select four individuals for a tournament, costing `O(P)` time.
-We instead select four random indices and ensure uniqueness by incrementing (modulo `POPULATION_SIZE`), costing `O(1)` space and time.
+We instead select four random indices and ensure uniqueness by incrementing (modulo `populationSize`), costing `O(1)` space and time.

 #### Dynamic Hyperparameters

-Instead of using fixed values, the `POPULATION_SIZE` and `MAX_GENERATIONS` are dynamically determined based on `N`.
+Instead of using fixed values, the `populationSize` and `maxGenerations` are dynamically determined based on `N`.
 This allows the algorithm to adapt its effort to the problem's scale.
 For smaller `N`, it runs more generations with a smaller population, and for larger `N`, it uses a larger population for fewer generations to cover the solution space more effectively.
 These can also be overridden via command-line arguments.

 ### Complexity